-The association says that dry eye is a condition in which there are insufficient tears to lubricate and nourish the eye.
-Tears are necessary for maintaining the health of the front surface of the eye and for providing clear vision.
+According to the American Optometric Association, dry eye is a condition in which there aren’t enough tears to lubricate and nourish the eye.
+Tears are necessary for maintaining the health of the front surface of the eye and for providing clear vision.1

 Tears are more than water.
 In fact, they have three layers: oil, water, and mucus.
 Each layer protects and nourishes the cornea (the front surface of the eye).
 A smooth oil layer helps keep the water layer wet; the mucus layer helps spread the tears evenly over the cornea.